cockroachdb/docs/v2.2/architecture/life-of-a-distributed-transaction.md

 ##### No Longer Leaseholder

-If a node:

-- *Was* the leaseholder, but no longer holds the lease
-- Holds a replica for the range

-Then the node denies the request, but includes the last known address for the leaseholder of that range.
+If a node is no longer the leaseholder, but still contains a replica of the range, it denies the request but includes the last known address for the leaseholder of that range.

 Upon receipt of this response, the `DistSender` will update the header of the `BatchRequest` with the new address, and then resend the `BatchRequest` to the newly identified leaseholder.